jeremynoesen/AISpongeLite/README.md

 The bot will be ready to use once its status changes to "Ready.".
 You may need to restart your Discord client for the bot's avatar, banner, and commands to appear.

+## Updating

+1. Navigate to the `AISpongeLite` directory the bot was installed to.
+2. Run the command `sudo bash install.sh`.